Daniel-Pool-Engineer/annotify/README.md

 A React-based web application that allows users to paste in text (100–1000 words) and automatically generate five annotations using the [OpenRouter API](https://openrouter.ai).
 Each annotation includes a quoted excerpt, an annotation type (`Clarify`, `Connect`, `Extend`, or `Note`), and a short explanation.
 The results are displayed in a sidebar with navigation controls.

+This project was inspired by [Perusall](https://www.perusall.com/) to create annotation that upholds a certain standard of the quality of annotations.
+Perusall is an online social-interactive platform that allows a group of students to annotate as they read an assigned article.
+This software is used by many US universities today.

 ---

 ## ✨ Features